guidote/project1-game/README.md

   -idle animation
 <br />
 -Game Idea : Duck picking flowers, weeds, worms, walking around a valley.
 Once weeds, worms, flowers get picked they dont get deleted but get randomly assigned a new location.
+Cat comes and attempts to swat the duck ! quack to make the cat go away or lose flower points by getting clawed by the cat.
 <br />
--Future Game Idea : Duck can overcome obstacles on map like : having to push logs to make a bridge or having to shew birds away from flowers
+-Future Game Idea : Duck can overcome obstacles on map like : having to push logs to make a bridge